1. Purpose of policy

 The Chief Operating Officer has a general role in overseeing a range of business functions to facilitate the ongoing financial and planning viability of the University.
 As part of this role, the Chief Operating Officer is responsible for administering this policy where commercialisation of intellectual property other than teaching materials and that derived from research is undertaken, for the formulation and approval of procedures and protocols to implement this policy, and for the management of disputes arising under this policy in respect of commercialisation of intellectual property other than teaching materials and that derived from research.

 Chief Operating Officer

-Heads of Schools, as the line managers of employees, have a role in promoting this policy to staff and students and in making determinations on the use of any commercialisation returns to the school in accordance with USC policies.
+Deans of Schools, as the line managers of employees, have a role in promoting this policy to staff and students and in making determinations on the use of any commercialisation returns to the school in accordance with policy documents.

 The Office of Research deals with research grants, data management, research ethics, research integrity, contract research, and higher degree research student management.
-Commercialisation of USC intellectual property derived from research, facilitates the management of relationships between USC and the external community, and transactions when commercialisation or related risks to USC need to be considered.
+Commercialisation of the University’s intellectual property derived from research, facilitates the management of relationships between the University and the external community, and transactions when commercialisation or related risks to the University need to be considered.

 Office of Research

-All staff generating intellectual property in the course of their USC employment have an obligation to comply with the specific requirements of this policy and other relevant policies such as the USC's Staff Code of Conduct – Governing Policy.
-In view of the ownership arrangements outlined below, staff must act in a manner which is consistent with USC’s ownership of intellectual property generated in the course of employment.
-Creators who are staff members are expected to assist or facilitate the utilisation of intellectual property which they have been involved in generating, where avenues for exploitation or commercialisation are identified by or on behalf of USC.
+All staff generating intellectual property in the course of their employment have an obligation to comply with the specific requirements of this policy and other relevant policies such as the Staff Code of Conduct – Governing Policy.
+In view of the ownership arrangements outlined below, staff must act in a manner which is consistent with the University’s ownership of intellectual property generated in the course of employment.
+Creators who are staff members are expected to assist or facilitate the utilisation of intellectual property which they have been involved in generating, where avenues for exploitation or commercialisation are identified by or on behalf of the University.

 Students and invited scholars